Tony Smith (rugby league, born 1967)

 He played for the Illawarra Steelers and St. George Dragons in the ARL, and Workington Town in the Super League.
-He coached the Huddersfield Giants, Leeds Rhinos and Warrington Wolves in the Super League, and Japan, Great Britain and England at international level.
+He has coached the Huddersfield Giants, Leeds Rhinos, Warrington Wolves, Hull Kingston Rovers and Hull F.C. in the Super League, and Japan, Great Britain and England at international level.

 Background

 Smith was born in Grafton, New South Wales, Australia.

-He is the younger brother of fellow rugby league coach Brian Smith and uncle to former Tonga national team and current Leeds Rhinos head coach, Rohan Smith.
+He is the younger brother of fellow rugby league coach Brian Smith and uncle to former Tonga national team and Leeds Rhinos head coach, Rohan Smith.

 Tony played his junior rugby league for the Casino RSM Cougars and was part of their U18 Premiership winning side in 1984.